 Their ranks include clerical, computer lab and art instructional aides, as well as library clerks, night custodians and a groundskeeper.

 Trustees are expected to make another, more modest round of reductions in classified personnel at their April 9 board meeting.
-The
+The seven people in this group are paid from sources other than the district's general fund.

 To reach its $3.1 million target, Brentwood Union also raised the ratio of students to teachers from 31:1 to 34:1 at its three middle schools.